mlagunas/full_body-human_relighting/README.md

 - First make sure that you have Pytorch running in your machine: https://pytorch.org/ (tested with version 1.9).
 - Install all the python dependencies with `pip install -r requirements.txt`.
 - You will need `ffmpeg` in order to generate the relighted videos: `sudo apt install ffmpeg`.
-- Download the pretrained model from XX and place it under `./data/model/`.
+- Download the pretrained model from [here](https://drive.google.com/file/d/13BZ_etfYeXTCCMr2-Hg8EVKDCDv7Y_YC/view?usp=sharing) and place it under `./data/model/`.

 ### Relighting your photos